culyssander/credit-card-approvel/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is just a backend challenge in which the theme was chosen by the developer and he decided to make one related to the client who presented the challenge.
+This project is just a backend challenge in which the subject was chosen by the developer and I decided to create app related to the client who presented the challenge.
 <br>
 <ul>
     <li>Make a solution design to explain your application</li>